 I am delighted by it.
 I worried that the zoom range of the kit lens might not be enough, but this has not proven to be a problem so far.
 I also bought an adapter that allows me to use the Pentax lenses that were purchased in the seventies.
 The 135 mm telephoto, with a two-times extender, provides an equivalent of about 500 mm, and I was able to get good photographs of the moon with it.

 It doubles as a movie camera, and provides HD movies that look great.
-In six months, I have taken many pictures with it, evem though I use my phone camera often, as the phone is always in my pocket and ready to go.
+In six months, I have taken many pictures with it.
+However, I use my phone camera more often, as the phone is always in my pocket and ready to go.
+It is clear that cellphone cameras will almost completely replace stand-alone cameras for non-professional use.

 I bought a refurbished Lenovo M-series from "The Trailing Edge" for $199 as a replacement.
 It comes complete with a valid Windows 7 license on a 500GB disk.
 I took out the disk and replaced it with a spare I had on hand, and installed Ubuntu.
 It runs fine as a backup machine, and I had no trouble at all getting it configured.
 The CPU is an AMD A6-5400; the first AMD cpu I have had.
 Performance on single-thread benchmarks is not far behind the Intel i5 quad 4 I use as my main desktop.